-If I would note a favorite it would have to be the Tower of Terror.
+If I would note a favorite, it would have to be the Tower of Terror.
 The cast is consistently offering an experience that is fun to be around.
-Each cast member is a bellhop and they truly take on the roll in a slightly demented way.
-I give much of that credit to what I think is one of the really great Disney cast members–T.J.
+Each cast member is a bellhop and they truly take on the role in a slightly demented way.
+I give much of that credit to who I think is one of the really great Disney cast members–T.J.
 Wollard.
 I’ve known T.J. for many years and his persistent effort to create a strong guest experience is truly notable.
 If you’ve seen him or interacted with him–you won’t forget him.

 T. J. loves the Tower of Terror.
-As a former Disney Cast Member with the Disney Institute I walked up and down that building many times with him.
-He knows every inch of that attraction and treats the building as it he owned it.
-The imagineers went at great lengths to create a tremendous experience, and the pride shows in T. J. and the other cast members who operate that attraction daily.
+As a former Disney Cast Member with the Disney Institute, I walked up and down that building many times with him.
+He knows every inch of that attraction and treats the building as if he owns it.
+The Imagineers went to great lengths to create a tremendous experience, and the pride shows in T. J. and the other cast members who operate that attraction daily.
 They are more engaged and show it in their performance of welcoming guests to the Hollywood Tower Hotel.

 Again, do you think there are certain attractions that employees take great pride in because they are such great attractions?
 How does that pride show?
-What does that look like in any organization?
+What does that look like in your organization?